woIowizard/mh/docs/autohunt.md

 **queso.** Go through the queso area.
 By default, autohunt prioritises eruptions, using mild queso for tiny and small eruptions, medium queso for medium eruptions, and hot queso for large eruptions (handle epic eruptions manually).
 The options b, m, e, h, or f set the target to some other kind of queso.
 If the k option is set, autohunt stays at PP to farm the target queso.
 If q or p is set the target queso is used at CQ or PP respectively.
 If u is set, the pump is automatically upgraded if there's enough nachore.

-**mp.** If the options w, r, and d are not set, autohunt farms potions with basic bait.
+**mp.** Solve moussu picchu quest.
+If the options w, r, and d are not set, autohunt farms potions with basic bait.
 Glowing gruyere isn't used unless g is set.
 If w or r is set, autohunt aims for the wind or rain side.
 If d is set, autohunt crafts dragonvine and aims for dragons.
 The SB formula isn't used unless the s option is set.
 If f is set, fire bowl fuel is used when the meters are not at max.

-**bb.** At the vine, autohunt plants medium vines if you have enough fertiliser, otherwise short vines if you have enough for that, otherwise it stays at the vine.
+**bb.** Go through bountiful beanstalk.
+At the vine, autohunt plants medium vines if you have enough fertiliser, otherwise short vines if you have enough for that, otherwise it stays at the vine.
 Medium vines aren't planted if the option l is set, and no vine is planted if the option g is set.
 Handle tall vines manually.
-In the short and medium castles, autohunt farms resources using lavish cheese in ultimate rooms and gouda cheese in other rooms.
+In the short and medium castles, autohunt farms resources using beanster cheese in ultimate rooms and gouda cheese in other rooms.
 The option r makes autohunt use the R1R strategy, in which leaping lavish is used and the harp is played to awaken the giant in the first room.
 In the tall castle, leaping lavish is used until an ultimate room, in which royal cheese is used.
 CC and harps in the tall castle are handled manually.

-**lny.** Use gouda to farm dumplings, then use dumplings to farm candles.
+**lny.** During lunar new year event, use gouda to farm dumplings, then use dumplings to farm candles.

-**halloween.** Use the highest tier cheese available, but if the option b is set bonefort isn't used.
-Brew the highest cheese available, but if the option r is set mousedrake root isn't brewed.
+**halloween.** Go through halloween area.
+Use the highest tier cheese available, but if the option b is set bonefort isn't used.
+Brew the highest tier cheese available, but if the option r is set mousedrake root isn't brewed.
 Auto-claim rewards.

-**bday.** Speedy coggy colby is used if available and the option s is set, otherwise coggy colby if available, otherwise gouda.
+**bday.** Go through birthday area.
+Speedy coggy colby is used if available and the option s is set, otherwise coggy colby if available, otherwise gouda.
 The option g forces gouda and h forces SB.
 Factory repair charm isn't used unless c is set and the standard bait is used.
 The options m, b, p, or q makes autohunt move to the respective room.
 If t is set and a map is active, autohunt moves between rooms to solve the map.